I have a question regarding…

 At this time, non-affiliates are not permitted access without an appointment.
 If you are a visitor and require research assistance, please chat with us via Ask-A-Librarian.

-I forgot my Gator1 ID card.
+I forgot my phone (or other device) to show my Cleared for Campus status.
 Will I still be able to enter the library?

 Can I enter the library if I refuse to wear a face covering?

 No, it is required campus-wide to wear face covering inside campus buildings.
 If you do not have a face covering, we will request that you return with a face covering before permitting entry.
 We continue to offer extensive library services virtually, and encourage that you take advantage of our virtual services until you are ready to return with a face covering.